abhijithwarrier/AI-PyShorts/README.md

 ---

-## 📌 Image Caption Generator
+### 🖼 Image Caption Generator

-Automatically generate a caption for an image.
+Generates a concise, descriptive caption for an image — ideal for accessibility, tagging, and creative applications.

 Example: